Mukund Varadarajan

-Mukund Varadarajan, AC (12 April 1983 - 25 April 2014) was a commissioned officer in the Indian Army's Rajput Regiment.
-He was killed in action during a counter terrorism operation while on deputation to the 44th Rashtriya Rifles battalion in Jammu and Kashmir.
+Mukund Varadarajan, AC (/ta/; 12 April 1983 - 25 April 2014) was a commissioned officer in the Indian Army's Rajput Regiment.
+He was killed in action during a counter-terrorism operation while on deputation to the 44th Rashtriya Rifles battalion in Jammu and Kashmir.
 He was posthumously awarded the Ashoka Chakra, India's highest peacetime decoration, for his actions.

-Born in 1983 in a Tamil family in Kozhikode district, Mukund completed his college in 2004 before joining the Officers Training Academy in Chennai.
+Born in 1983 in a Tamil family in the Kozhikode district, Mukund completed his college education in 2004 before joining the Officers Training Academy in Chennai.
 He was commissioned as a lieutenant in the Indian army in 2006.
-He served at the Infantry school in Mhow and was part of a United Nations mission in Lebanon.
+He served at the infantry school in Mhow and was part of a United Nations mission in Lebanon.
 He was promoted to the rank of captain in 2011.
 He became a major in 2012 and was deputed to the 44th Battalion of the Rashtriya Rifles.

 In June 2013, Mukund killed Altaf Baba, then commander of Jaish-e-Mohammed in South Kashmir, when a group of terrorists attacked Mukund's army convoy.
 On 25 April 2014, Mukund led his team to Qazipathri in Southern Kashmir, to engage with Altaf Wani, who had replaced Altaf Baba as the local commander of the terrorists in the region.
 Wani and two terrorists had killed electoral officers during the 2014 Indian general election.
 Mukund and sepoy Vikram Singh killed all the three terrorists in the ensuing gunfight.
 However, both the army men were also killed in the battle.

-On 1 June 2015, a bust of Mukund was unveiled at the premises of the Officers Training Academy in Chennai.
+On 1 June 2015, a statue of Mukund was unveiled at the premises of the Officers Training Academy in Chennai.
 In 2024, a Tamil biographical film Amaran, which was based on his life, was released.

 Early and personal life

-Mukund Varadarajan was born on 12 April 1983 in a Tamil Iyengar family to R Varadarajan and Geetha Varadarajan in Kozhikode district, Kerala, India.
+Mukund Varadarajan was born on 12 April 1983 in a Tamil Iyengar family to R. Varadarajan and Geetha Varadarajan in Kozhikode district, Kerala, India.
 His family hailed from Paruthipattu in Avadi near Chennai.
 He was the youngest of the three siblings.
 His father worked in a public sector bank in Kerala, and the family shifted to Tambaram in Chennai during Mukund's childhood.
 Mukund received his Bachelor of Commerce from Sri Chandrasekharendra Saraswathi Viswa Mahavidyalaya at Kanchipuram and a diploma in journalism from the Madras Christian College.

 Mukund worked at a Business Process Outsourcing center for sometime before he decided to join the Indian Armed Forces.
-His grandfather Raghavachari and two of his uncles also served in the Indian Army, which motivated him to take up a career with the armed forces.
 He married Indhu Rebecca Varghese in 2009, and the couple have a daughter.